 Our authorized share capital consists of an unlimited number of Subordinate Voting Shares, an unlimited number of Multiple Voting Shares and an unlimited number of preferred shares, issuable in series.
-As at August 1, 2023, there were 20,082,328 Subordinate Voting Shares issued and outstanding, 21,840,000 Multiple Voting Shares issued and outstanding (each of which is convertible into Subordinate Voting Shares on a one-for-one basis), and no preferred shares issued and outstanding.
-In addition, as at such date we had 1,073,750 options, each of which can be exercised or settled for one Subordinate Voting Share and 49,199 Deferred Share Units issued and outstanding under our omnibus incentive plan.
-As of the date hereof, AMG holds all of the Multiple Voting Shares and 10,200 of the Subordinate Voting Shares, representing approximately 52.1% of the issued and outstanding Shares and 81.3% of the voting power attached to all of the Shares.
+As at November 2, 2023, there were 19,826,428 Subordinate Voting Shares issued and outstanding, 21,840,000 Multiple Voting Shares issued and outstanding (each of which is convertible into Subordinate Voting Shares on a one-for-one basis), and no preferred shares issued and outstanding.
+In addition, as at such date we had 1,073,750 options, each of which can be exercised or settled for one Subordinate Voting Share and 52,663 Deferred Share Units issued and outstanding under our omnibus incentive plan.
+As of the date hereof, AMG holds all of the Multiple Voting Shares and 10,200 of the Subordinate Voting Shares, representing approximately 52.4% of the issued and outstanding Shares and 81.5% of the voting power attached to all of the Shares.

 On March 24, 2023, the Company announced that the TSX had approved its notice of intention to make a normal course issuer bid ("NCIB") for up to a maximum of 1,856,857 of its Subordinate Voting Shares, or approximately 10% of its public float as of March 23, 2023, over the 12-month period commencing on March 29, 2023.
 The bid will terminate on March 28, 2024, or such earlier time as the Company completes its purchases pursuant to the bid or provides notice of termination.
-In connection with the NCIB, the Company established an automatic securities purchase plan with its designated broker that contains specified parameters regarding how its Subordinate Voting Shares may be purchased under the NCIB during times when the Company would ordinarily not be permitted to make such purchases due to regulatory restrictions or self-imposed blackout periods.
+In connection with the NCIB, the Company established an automatic securities purchase plan ("ASPP") with its designated broker that contains specified parameters regarding how its Subordinate Voting Shares may be purchased under the NCIB during times when the Company would ordinarily not be permitted to make such purchases due to regulatory restrictions or self-imposed blackout periods.
+The Company has and may in the future, temporarily suspend the ASPP and vary the specified purchase parameters included therein, in accordance with the terms and conditions set forth in the ASPP.
 Any Subordinate Voting Shares purchased under the NCIB will be cancelled upon their purchase.
 AHG intends to fund purchases out of its available cash.
-As of the date hereof, no Subordinate Voting Shares have been purchased pursuant to the NCIB.
+As of the date hereof, 255,900 Subordinate Voting Shares have been purchased and cancelled pursuant to the NCIB.

 Subject to financial results, capital requirements, available cash flow, corporate law requirements and any other factors that our board of directors may consider relevant, we expect to declare a quarterly dividend on the Subordinate Voting Shares and Multiple Voting Shares equal to approximately \$0.09 per share on an ongoing basis.
-Our Q2 2023 dividend, in the amount of \$0.08 per Share, was paid on July 17, 2023 to shareholders of record as at June 30, 2023.
+Our Q3 2023 dividend, in the amount of \$0.09 per Share, was paid on October 16, 2023 to shareholders of record as at September 29, 2023.
 Dividends are declared and paid in arrears.
 The amount and timing of the payment of any dividends are not guaranteed and are subject to the discretion of our board of directors.